 I understand.
 I like how it looks, too, Brad.
 But that’s the only good thing about it.

 Carousels aren’t effective in communicating important stuff (or getting people to click on them, for that matter).
 They rotate faster than your prospects are able to absorb the info.
+Generally speaking, animations distract your visitors from their goals, but sliders are the worst.

 Don’t believe me?